- FAQs about acronyms

-A bullseye rash (called an Erthema Migrans rash) is one of the symptoms of Lyme Disease – but only 30% of people get the rash.
-Some people get a different type of rash, and a significant number of people don’t get a rash at all.
+A bullseye rash (called an Erthema Migrans rash) is one of the symptoms of Lyme Disease.
+In the US, the bullseye rash of Lyme disease is only present in approximately 25% of cases.
+The other 25% of the time, it resembles a solid spreading rash which could be confused with a bacterial infection of the skin (cellulitis) or spider bite.
+A significant number of people don’t get a rash at all.

 Yes, you could have Lyme disease.
 Not everyone will remember being bitten by a tick.
 This may be because it was so long ago, but also because ticks inject a small amount of natural anaesthetic into your skin when they latch on, so you can’t feel them feeding on you.